Dunfermline and West Fife

-Dunfermline and West Fife is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+Dunfermline and West Fife was a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It was created for the 2005 general election from all of the old Dunfermline West and parts of the old Dunfermline East constituencies.
-The current MP is Douglas Chapman of the Scottish National Party (SNP).
+Its last MP was Douglas Chapman of the Scottish National Party (SNP).

 The Dunfermline and West Fife by-election was held in early 2006, due to the death of the sitting MP, Rachel Squire.
 Willie Rennie of the Liberal Democrats was the surprise winner, by some 1,800 votes, in what was seen as a safe Labour seat.
 However, he lost the seat to Labour's Thomas Docherty at the 2010 general election.
 Chapman then won the seat in the SNP's Scottish landslide in the 2015 general election.

+Further to the completion of the 2023 periodic review of Westminster constituencies, the seat was subject to boundary changes which will include the small town of Dollar in Clackmannanshire.
+As a consequence, it was renamed Dunfermline and Dollar, first contested at the 2024 general election.
+Graeme Downie, of The Scottish Labour Party successfully was elected as the Member of Parliament for Dunfermline and Dollar on Thursday 4th July 2024.

 Boundaries

 This constituency was formed in 2005 from all of the old Dunfermline West and parts of the old Dunfermline East constituencies.

 Rosyth and Inverkeithing in the southeast are the only large population centres on the coast.
 To the north and west of Dunfermline is more rugged and robust Fife countryside.
-The whole seat is up against the Firth of Forth.
+The whole seat was up against the Firth of Forth.